Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 Let $w:=\log (H(f)/H(h))$.
 Since $\kappa(f^*g)\leq -1$ and $H(h)\geq L(h)$, one can simplify the above equation to and hence at such an $x$.
 It now follows that this point $x$ cannot be a local maximum for $H(f)/H(h)$ as otherwise Thus, there is a sequence contained in $U$ and tending to the boundary of $\mathbb{H}$ along which $H(f)/H(h)>1$ and increases to $\sup H(f)/H(h)$.
 We argue this supremum is finite.
 Let $b>a>0$ and define $F: [b,\infty)\to \mathbb{R}$ by $F$ is monotonically increasing, bounded above, and $F''< 0$ everywhere.
 Extend $F$ smoothly to $\mathbb{R}$ so that it is still monotonic and satisfies For some large $N>0$, let $\eta:\mathbb{H}\to [0,1]$ be a $C^\infty$ function that is $0$ on the open set $\{z: e^{w(z)}<1/2N\}$ and is $1$ on $\{z: e^{w(z)}\geq 1/N\}$.
 Then $F\circ (\eta w)$ is a bounded $C^\infty$ function on $\mathbb{H}$.
 By the Omori-Yau maximum principle there is a sequence $(x_n)_{n=1}^\infty$ escaping to the boundary such that as $n\to \infty$ and Above, we removed finitely many points in the sequence so we can assume $w(x_n)> 2/N$ always, and we also used the fact that $w=\eta w$ in this region.

 An analogue of the computation below is contained in \cite[Section 5]{chengyau}, where they work with global subsolutions.
-We may choose a subsequence of the $x_n$, and abuse notation by still labelling it $x_n$, so that and Multiplying the above by $(F'(w))^2/F(w)^2|F''(w)|$ we obtain at $x_n$.
-Note $F$ satisfies and combining this with the line above yields that Using $\triangle w \geq 2(e^w-1)$ at $x_n$ we infer as $n\to \infty$.
-However, it is straightforward to compute This means $\limsup_{n\to \infty}w(x_n)=\infty$ is impossible.
+We may choose a subsequence of the $x_n$, and abuse notation by still labelling it $x_n$, so that and Multiplying the above by $(F'(w))^2/F(w)^2|F''(w)|$ we obtain